jubrito/jubrito/README.md

 Hi, My name is Juliana but you can call me Ju.
 I'm 23 years old and I believe in technology as a tool for social transformation.

 🎓  Bachelor of Information Systems - University of São Paulo

 👩‍🎓  Approved on USP in 2nd place and among the top 10 students (rank in entrance group: 8th out of 132)

 👩‍💻  Founder, coordinator, designer and monitor of "Lab das Minas", a Science Club for Girls

 💻  2 years of experience as a front-end developer

-🌱 Back-end and Mobile enthusiast ;)
+🌱  Back-end, Mobile, Design, Security and Accessibility enthusiast ;)

 🔥  Skills: Javascript ES6, jQuery, SASS, HTML5, CSS3, Typescript and Java

 🔨  Studies: React, Nodejs, and React Native

 🔧  Tools: Git, Photoshop, Vscode, and Linux

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jubrito/)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:jubrito@alumni.usp.br)